rettichschnidi/clang-misracpp2008/README.md

 At the very least the code has to be formatted using clang-format and the LLVM coding style.

 For testing code feel free to lift the restrictions as necessary.
-For example by using the `.clang-format` file in the test directory.
+For example, by using the `.clang-format` file in the test directory.

 Running Tests
 =============